If you got a bonus, you might have noticed a lot more in federal taxes taken out than normal. You’ll get it back at the end of the year.

 Yes, a bonus from your job is the same as your regular pay.
 You pay income taxes and FICA taxes on your bonus check.
 It doesn’t matter if it’s a regular bonus, a year-end bonus, or considered supplemental income.

 Can a bonus ever cost me more money in taxes than the bonus?

 There is a narrow set of circumstances where a bonus could cost you more in taxes than the bonus.
 Certain tax credits and deductions do have cutoffs where you get all or none.

 However, you usually have options besides refusing the bonus.
-In most situations, if you still have room in your IRA or 401(k), you can make a deductible contribution with your bonus so it doesn’t count as income that brings you over the cutoff.
+In most situations, if you still have room in your IRA or 401(k), you can make a deductible contribution with your bonus to keep your taxable income below the cutoff.
 If you’re trying to qualify for this type of credit and are worried about your bonus, use a tax calculator or talk to a tax advisor.